HomeSustainabilityEnvironmentNatural Resources Capital

 30by30 is a target to conserve at least 30% of land and sea areas as healthy ecosystems by 2030.
 It was agreed at the 2021 G7 Summit that each country would achieve this goal, and it was further included in the Kunming-Montreal Global Biodiversity Framework at the 2022 Biodiversity COP15.

-Our Mining Department, the group companies that manage our quarries, and the Central Research Laboratory will cooperate to promote initiatives in the 30by30 Alliance for Biodiversity and contribute to achieving the 30by30 target.
+Our Mining Department, the Group companies that manage our quarries, and the Research and Development Headquarters will cooperate to promote initiatives in the 30by30 Alliance for Biodiversity and contribute to achieving the 30by30 target.

 Participation Requirements for the "30by30 Alliance for Biodiversity"